defaultuser0-nerd/kysfog/README.md

 idgaf your getting gameobject.find

-u have to rename the folder to CapuchinTemplate bc im dumb
+u have to rename the folder to CapuchinTemplate if ur compling it manually bc im dumb